Pros and Cons of Flexible PCBs - Why to Choose FPC

-A great way to replace wires to a large extent, and sometimes even entirely, PCBs are today found everywhere, with applications only limited by the human imagination more than anything else.
+The flexible printed circuit (FPC) is a great way to replace wires to a large extent, and sometimes even entirely, FPC is today found everywhere, with applications only limited by the human imagination more than anything else.

-Created as a way to make printed circuits that are flexible, they found widespread use in applications where there was a need for moving circuits.
+Created as a way to make printed circuits that are flexible, the flexible PCB found widespread use in applications where there was a need for moving circuits.
 In other words, rather than being designed traditional circuitry where the base was solid and fixed in position, the flexible PCBs were made for applications that had to be in constant motion, such as those in moving machinery.

 This allowed for the circuits to continue carrying out their function, while at the same time remaining intact rather than getting damaged in any way, while the circuitry was moving.